50 First Dates Ending, Explained

 Here’s why the director chose the current ending— “The hardest thing in movies is (to) come up with a strong beginning and a strong end, and if you have that, you’ve got a shot, and I think to this day, it’s the best ending to any movie that I’ve done.”
 So there’s basically an alternate universe in which Nicole would never even have been born!
 Knowing that there was another ending in the works makes this discussion all the more pertinent.
 After all, while the story of Henry and Lucy is lovely, things become a lot more challenging when you throw a child into the mix.

 Henry is an adult and understands Lucy’s fragile condition.
 But how do you even start explaining something like this to a child?
 For this reason, we feel like Henry definitely tries to protect his daughter from the harsh reality, at least until she is old enough to comprehend what really transpired with her mother.
-He can do this by taking up most of the domestic responsibilities, thereby ensuring that his daughter is provided for and cared for.
+He can do this by taking up most of the domestic responsibilities and ensuring his daughter is provided for and cared for.

 Think of it like this.
-Instead of meeting her mother the first thing in the morning, Nicole is probably greeted by Henry, who has prepared her breakfast and even helps her get ready.
-Then, once Lucy familiarizes herself with her life, everything simply goes back to normal.
-Plus, they are fortunate enough to have a supportive family that includes Marlin.
+Instead of meeting her mother first thing in the morning, Nicole is probably greeted by Henry, who has prepared her breakfast and even helps her get ready.
+Then, once Lucy familiarizes herself with her life, everything returns to normal.
+They are fortunate enough to have a supportive family including Marlin.

 Read More: Is 50 First Dates Based on a True Story?